empicano/aiomqtt/README.md

 Most web frameworks take control over the "main" function, which makes it difficult to figure out where to create and connect the `Client` and how to share this connection.

-Some frameworks like [Starlette](https://github.com/encode/starlette) directly support lifespan context managers, with which you can safely set up a global client instance that you can than pass to functions that need it, just like before:
+Some frameworks like [Starlette](https://github.com/encode/starlette) directly support lifespan context managers, with which you can safely set up a global client instance that you can then pass to functions that need it, just like before:

 ```python
 import asyncio